 Sports supporters are known to be the most dedicated of any fan-base, but – unlike with many industries – it’s notoriously difficult to gain new customers (once a Man Utd fan always a Man Utd fan right?)
-When this is the case, it’s more important than ever to know how to engage your existing fan base and maximise the lifetime value of each customer.
+When this is the case, it’s more important than ever to know how to engage your existing fan base, boost merchandise sales and maximise the lifetime value of each customer.

 “But how?”
 You ask.
 Well, just carry on reading to find out (I won’t keep you long.)

 Understanding the behavior of your fans can be an extremely valuable way to build long-lasting relationships with them.
 A consumer’s digital footprint is like a goldmine waiting to be tapped and now that a huge amount of social interaction is played out digitally, it is important to leverage this data to understand the needs, wants, behaviour and interests of your supporters.

 Get to know their match (or game) day routine